larsjuhljensen/tagger/README.md

 #### Groups ####

-Groups specifies the orthology groups of proteins that should be treated as the same protein.
-For example, we can use this to specify that if we find a mention of the mouse protein CDK1 then this is similar enough (== in the same orthology group) to the human protein CDK1 that we will count it as "the same protein", but if we find a mention of the drosophila protein CDK1, then this is different enough that it is not the same protein.
+The groups file, specified with the --groups command line argument contains the orthology groups of proteins that should be treated as the same protein.
+For example, if we are interested in tagging the human protein CDK1, and we know that humans are similar enough to mice that a paper containing findings about the mouse CDK1 are likely to also be applicable to the human CDK1.
+We specify "similar enough", using the groups file to say that human CDK1 and mouse CDK1 are in the same orthology group.

+The format of the groups file is as follows

+* LARS, what is the format?

 #### Threads ####

---threads

-By default tagcorpus runs single threaded.
+By default tagcorpus runs single threaded, but can be configured using the --threads command line option to run with any integer number of threads (best matched to the number of CPU cores that are available to you).

 ### Output Formats ###

 #### Mentions ####

-The output of tagging individual entities is output on stdout.
+The output of tagging individual entities is output on stdout unless a file is specified with the --out-matches command line argument.
 This output contains the following 8 tab separated columns.

 1. pubmedid
 2. paragraph number